-Why is it heartbreaking and why should Boorama care?
+Why is it heartbreaking and why should Boorama/I care?

 It's more heartbreaking when the same business owner pops up some time later with a business and their life in crisis because they were so busy in business they couldn't see the train wreck coming.

 In the 1920s the average life of companies listed on the S&P 500 Index was 67 years.
 Today it is 15 years.
-Professor Richard Foster from Yale University estimates that by 2020 more than 75% of the companies listed on the Index - that’s the S&P 500 not just in existence - will not exist or be known as at today.
+Professor Richard Foster from Yale University estimated that by 2020 more than 75% of the companies listed on the Index - that’s the S&P 500 not just in existence - would not exist or be known at the time of his prediction.

 If major corporations with vast resources have rapidly declining lifespans, what does that flag for the 'small time operator'?

 If your business model is not stirring the imagination of the minds in your business, the lost opportunities may be incalculable.
 But finding ways to calculate those and use them to turnaround the business is part of what I offer and my why.